From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 Planning reception, networking, dinner, awards, presentations and party.

-Plan a live band for your event?
+Planning a live band for your event?

 When should live band planning start?

-Which information is important for the first enquiry?
+What information is important for the first enquiry?

 Does the schedule need to be final before enquiring?